Your Guide to Planning, Planting, and Growing Iris Reticulata

 Rock gardens and gravel gardens are ideal planting locations for these bulbs.
 Also consider fast-draining areas beside a front walk or stone patio.
 Another option is to grow the bulbs in an elevated alpine trough or in pots.

-When iris reticulata bulbs are happy where they are growing, they will multiply and over time it's possible for them to become overcrowded.
+When iris reticulata bulbs are happy where they are growing, they will multiply and it's possible for them to become overcrowded.
 If this happens, the quality of the flowers may begin to suffer.
 To divide the bulbs, dig them up in late summer and split them apart.
 Put about half the number back in the same area and find other places to plant the rest.